The Chart for Akebia Therapeutics Inc. (AKBA) Is Flashing Mixed Signals

 AKBA’s Market Performance

-AKBA stocks went down by -0.80% for the week, with a monthly drop of -31.01% and a quarterly performance of -76.54%, while its annual performance rate touched -25.38%.
-The volatility ratio for the week stands at 6.33% while the volatility levels for the past 30 days are set at 11.00% for Akebia Therapeutics Inc..
-The simple moving average for the period of the last 20 days is -12.32% for AKBA stocks with a simple moving average of -69.90% for the last 200 days.
+AKBA stocks went up by 5.41% for the week, with a monthly drop of -26.22% and a quarterly performance of -73.39%, while its annual performance rate touched -13.61%.
+The volatility ratio for the week stands at 6.46% while the volatility levels for the past 30 days are set at 10.63% for Akebia Therapeutics Inc..
+The simple moving average for the period of the last 20 days is 3.38% for AKBA stocks with a simple moving average of -66.43% for the last 200 days.

 Analysts’ Opinion of AKBA